bcollico/Deep-Multiview-Depth-Estimation/README.md

 A PyTorch implementation of the MVSNet deep learning pipeline for multi-view stereo reconstruction.

-## Final Project: End-to=End Deep Learning for Multi-View Stereo
+## Final Project: End-to-End Deep Learning for Multi-View Stereo
 This project aims to reproduce the network and results of the [MVSNet](https://arxiv.org/pdf/1804.02505.pdf).
 The goal of this project is to train a neural network to output the depth map of a scene given a reference image and several overlapping auxiallary images.
 The general structure of the problem is shown below:

 <p align="center">